-The site is fenced so people are not expected to come into contact with contaminated soil or groundwater.
-People are not drinking the groundwater because the area is served by a public water supply that is not affected by this contamination.
-Volatile organic compounds in soil vapor (air spaces within the soil) may move into buildings and affect the indoor air quality.
-This process which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-The site is vacant so inhalation of site contaminants in indoor air is not a current concern, however, the potential exists for the inhalation of site contaminants due to soil vapor intrusion for future on-site buildings.
-Environmental sampling indicates soil vapor is not a concern for off-site buildings.
+The site is currently unoccupied, however people who enter the site may come into contact with site-related soil and groundwater contamination if they dig below the surface.
+Groundwater in the area is not used for drinking or other purposes because the area is served by a public water supply that is not affected by this contamination.
+Volatile organic compounds in soil vapor (air spaces within the soil) may move into structures and affect the indoor air quality.
+This process, which is similar to the movement of radon gas from the subsurface into the indoor air of structures, is referred to as soil vapor intrusion.
+Because the site is vacant, inhalation of site-related contaminants due to soil vapor intrusion does not represent a current concern on-site; however, soil vapor intrusion represents a potential concern for any future on-site redevelopment / occupancy.
+Environmental sampling indicates that soil vapor intrusion from site contaminants is a potential concern for off-site structures.